aws-ia/cloudformation-fastly-resource-providers/Fastly-Services-Domain/docs/README.md

 #### Name

-The name of the service.
+The name of the domain or domains associated with this service.

 _Required_: Yes